 Tatts Group will be forced to hand back $540 million (plus interest and costs) to the Victorian government after the High Court ruled in favour of the appeal.
 The decision brings an end to the four-year saga as the ruling found Tatts was not entitled to the payment.
 Consequently, fellow gaming group Tabcorp lost its appeal for $687 million in compensation.
+The case:

 - Tabcorp and Tatts were handed 18-year licenses by the Kennett Coalition governement in 1994;